 In January 2011, the Board adopted the Mitek Systems, Inc. Director Restricted Stock Unit Plan, as amended and restated (the "Director Plan").
-On March 10, 2017, the Company's stockholders approved an amendment to the Director Plan to increase the number of shares of Common Stock available for future grants by 500,000 from 1,000,000 shares of Common Stock to 1,500,000 shares of Common Stock.
+On March 10, 2017, the Company's stockholders approved an amendment to the Director Plan to increase the number of shares of Common Stock available for future grants.
+The total number of shares of Common Stock reserved for issuance thereunder is 1,500,000 shares.
 The Director Plan expired on December 31, 2022.
-As of December 31, 2022, (i) 259,513 RSUs were outstanding under the Director Plan and (ii) no shares of Common Stock were reserved for future grants under the Director Plan.
+As of March 31, 2024, (i) 177,054 RSUs were outstanding under the Director Plan and (ii) no shares of Common Stock were reserved for future grants under the Director Plan.